The library has functions and variables designed to make it easy for

 self-contained error-reporting subroutines that require no explicit

-cooperation from main
+cooperation from main.

 Here is an example showing how to handle failure to open a file

-tries to open the named file
+correctly.
+The function open_sesame tries to open the named file

 for reading and returns a stream if successful.
 The fopen